Towards Continual, Online, Self-Supervised Depth: Introduction

 Extracting depth of a scene is critical for scene perception.
 Depth serves a wide variety of applications from computational photography to navigation.
 Active sensors such as LIDAR or time-of-flight are capable of providing results at depth resolutions better than the human vision system.
 However, these have numerous challenges such as low spatial resolution, interference, and high power consumption.
 Efforts have been made towards passive sensors replicating the human vision system.
 For example, stereo cameras, structure-from-motion (SfM) and monocular methods replicate binocular vision, head motion and object-size information for depth extraction, respectively.

 Despite the widely-acclaimed success of deep learning, generalization towards unseen samples has proven to be a major problem.
 This problem is usually tackled by training over a dataset that covers as much of the possible samples as possible.
 For example, MiDaS \cite{ranftl2019towards} adopts this strategy and produces great results for a wide variety of scenes.
-However, there is still a possibility of an edge case that can prove to be catastrophic.
+However, the possibility of an edge case still exists, which can prove to be catastrophic.
 Furthermore, any small addition to the training data requires performing retraining over the whole dataset again.
+Thus, despite deep learning approaches outperforming classical methods in depth extraction, their generalization to unseen samples is a challenge yet to be resolved.

 A different approach towards generalization is to allow the neural network to be always in an active, learning state.
 In other words, the neural network learns about the scene where it is deployed while not forgetting past information.
 This approach not only allows generalization to new domains but also does not require retraining.
 Thus, edge devices can autonomously learn without being connected to a centralized system.